Pigeon real-time tests

 3.1.1.
 User space pool GPIO

-In user space to make test we use simple pool GPIO example software with processor direct register access [1].
+In user space to make the test we use simple pool GPIO example software with processor direct register access [1].
 The main loop looks like below

 First, we made the measurement for non real-time policy [2] and no load.
 On the following oscilloscope snapshot, we can see what we get after 20 minutes: policy = SCHED_OTHER, priority = 0, no stress, time base = 100 us.